LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 - Teams may schedule up to two matches per week with Staff approval

 ### 4.2 Match Scheduling
 - Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord
+- Teams must complete schedule agreement by Wednesday of the match week
+- Default match times for Season 1 (effective after January 6th):
+  - East Division: Saturday, 12:00 PM Pacific Time
+  - West Division: Sunday, 12:00 PM Pacific Time
+- Default times apply only when:
+  - Captains cannot agree on a time by Wednesday of the round's week
+  - This applies to initial scheduling only, not rescheduling
+- Originally scheduled times take precedence over default times
 - If captains cannot agree on a match time, the captains need to let Staff know about the situation.
-  - Non-responsive team(s) will be treated as if declaring a forfeit.
+  - Non-responsive team(s) may be treated as if declaring a forfeit.

 ### 4.3 Scoring System
 - Teams are ranked by match series won